-President & CEO
+Senior Advisor to the President & CEO

-Under Mr. Blonsky’s leadership, the Conservancy has completed such noteworthy restoration projects as the Great Lawn, the Harlem Meer, the Merchants’ Gate, the Mall, the Conservatory Water, the Pond, the Pool, and the Reservoir fence.
-He developed several innovative Park management and preservation practices which set the standard for urban parks nationwide.
+Under Mr. Blonsky’s leadership, the Conservancy has completed such noteworthy restoration projects as the Great Lawn, the Harlem Meer, Merchants’ Gate, the Mall, Conservatory Water, the Pond, the Pool, and the Reservoir fence.
+He developed several innovative park management and preservation practices which set the standard for urban parks nationwide.

 A graduate of the University of Delaware and Cook College at Rutgers University, Mr. Blonsky holds Bachelor of Science degrees in both Plant Science and Landscape Architecture, and is a registered landscape architect in New York State.